Filter Options

 Is a Namibia camping trip safe?

 “Camping in Namibia is very safe.
 Most campsites are fully fenced, so no dangerous animals can move around the tents.
 There are snakes and scorpions around, but encounters are extremely rare.
 It is, however, recommended to keep your tent closed.
-There are very few insects in the dry environment and malaria isn’t much of a concern either.
-It is restricted to the north of the country and even there it is only a small to medium risk in the Wet season from October to May.
+There are very few insects in the dry environment, and malaria isn’t much of a concern either.
+It is restricted to the north of the country, and even there, it is only a small to medium risk in the Wet season (November to April).
 Last but not least, crime against visitors is very rare in Namibia.
-And if you ever encounter any problems, the friendly Namibian people will be more than happy to assist you.”
+And if you ever encounter any problems, the friendly Namibian people will be more than happy to help you.”

 6